Berkeley-Speech-Group/ema_gesture/README.md

 python ./src/preprocess/nema2npy.py
 ```

 Third, re-normalize the data within [0, 1] because we are performing NMF.
+(Right now is step is not required)

 ```
 python ./src/preprocess/normalize_ema_npy.py